-This is the second year that Michigan Ospreys have been outfitted with satellite tracking units, and we are learning a lot of really cool technical stuff as we go.
+This is the third year that Michigan Ospreys have been outfitted with satellite tracking units, and we are learning a lot of really cool technical stuff as we go.
 It’s incredible and so exciting!

 Huge thanks to Rob Bierregaard and others for their input and support as they help us navigate our way through this learning process.